owncloud/web/docs/testing/e2e-testing-standards.md

 ## Waiting:

-We can avoid using any arbitrary waits until it is really, really necessary.
+Playwright uses auto-waiting, so we avoid artificial waiting, the exception being if it is really necessary.

 DO NOT ⚔️